Tell when Your Child Is Telling a Lie

 No one likes to be lied to; it's just plain rude.
 There are some circumstances, however, where being lied to can be not only rude, but dangerous as well.
 As a parent, you will want to be able to discern whether or not your little one is being upfront with you about things.
 Build confidence in your lie detecting abilities by following the simple procedures below.
 Keep in mind the normal range of behavior in your own child for comparison, (no one knows them better than you).

 - 1If you have a feeling your child might be lying to you, trust your gut instinct, and note the body language of your child.
-If they are stiff, defensive, or avoiding eye contact, then it's a good indication that he is hiding something from you.Gut and instinct.Advertisement
+If they are stiff, defensive, or avoiding eye contact, then it's a good indication that he's hiding something from you.Gut and instinct.Advertisement

 - 2Many times when someone is lying, they will mock what you say, or repeat it back to you.
-For example if you were to ask, "did you sneak out of the house last night?", they would answer, "no I did not sneak out of the house last night" rather than saying simply "no".
-Another example, if you ask "where have you been last night"?
-He might say "why would you say that", or "why will I go out"?
-These are natural defenses people do when they lie, kids included.Note speech patterns.Advertisement
+For example if you were to ask, "Did you sneak out of the house last night?"
+They would answer, "No I did not sneak out of the house last night" rather than saying simply "no".
+Another example, if you ask, "Where were you last night"?
+He might say "Why would you ask me that?" or "Why would I go out?"
+Often you'll find when your child it trying furiously to think of a good lie, they'll ask you what you just asked him.
+"Do you take five dollars from the counter?"
+He'll say right back to you, "What do you mean did I take the five dollars from the counter?"
+These are natural defenses people do when they lie, kids included.Speech patterns.Advertisement

-Most children lies at some point in their lives, no one told them or instructed them to lie, but they still do, these are instinctive defenses that we can say are embedded in our genes.
-However, it can be a real surprise for you as a parent the first time you knew your child lied to you.
-Rest assured though that lying is a part of a child's development - as well as telling the truth.
-Children tell lies for many, many reasons, depending on the nature of events and their motivation, they lie to:
+Most children will lie at some point in their lives.
+No one taught them or instructed them to lie, but they still do.
+Lying is an instinctive defense that seems to be embedded in our genes; a form of self-preservation.
+Still, it can be a real surprise for you as a parent the first time you're your child is looking right into your eyes, and you know they are telling you a lie.
+Rest assured that lying is a part of a child's development - as well as telling the truth.
+Children tell lies for many, many reasons, depending on the nature of events and their motivation.
+They lie to:

-- Cover something up, it may be a wrong thing they did, hoping to avoid the consequences for their actions or your punishment
+- Cover something up, it may be a wrong thing they did, hoping to avoid the consequences for their actions, your punishment, and most of all, your disapproval.

 - Experiment and explore with their parents' reactions and responses.